AninditaBasu/AninditaBasu/docs/apps.md

 # {{ page.title }}

-These are weekend projects.

-If any of these apps don't work when you click the **App** button, it could be all 550 hours of my free Heroku plan this month are used up.
-Things should be back on track when the limits are reset on the 1st day of the next month.

-## Table of contents
+{: .no_toc }

+## On this page

 {: .no_toc .text-delta }

 - TOC
    {:toc}

+These are weekend projects.

+If any of these apps don't work when you click **App**, it could be all 550 hours of my free Heroku plan this month are used up.
+Things should be back on track when the limits are reset on the 1st day of the next month.

-{% for entry in site.data.app.app %}
+{% for entry in site.data.apps.apps %}

 ## {{ entry.name }}